StefanTodoran/milkyway-js/README.md

 It truly boggles the mind that in a bare HTML, CSS + JS project one cannot factor out the header into another file without incurring some kind of cost.
 While in the past I've solved this with a `<script>` tag which replaces itself, all existing solutions are simply unacceptable.
 One should be able to factor out snippets of HTML to their own files for use elsewhere without breaking the experience for non-JS users, without using an overkill library like React or Vue, and without needing to learn an entirely different preprocessor syntax like Pug.

 The goal of MilkywayJS, simply put, is to offer a development experience where you can utilize the benefits of components in your HTML, without any computational overhead.
-At runtime, your HTML code should look no different than it would had you done things the manual way.
+At runtime, the HTML code you ship to the browser should look no different than it would had you done things the manual way.

 # How it Works